A General Theory of Propositional Modal Bundled Modalities: Conclusion

 \section{Conclusion}

 In this paper, we have studied propositional bundled modalities at a general level.
 We showed how to view bundled semantics as a kind of neighborhood semantics and uniformly defined bisimulations for bundled modalities from this viewpoint.
-We also studied the expressivity and axiomatizations of convex bundles and offered axiomatizations for several concrete convex bundles using our general method.
+We also studied the expressivity and axiomatizations of PN-independent bundles and offered axiomatizations for several concrete PN-independent bundles using our general method.

 There are several directions for future work.
 One is to further study the bundled bisimulation we defined.
 For example, a \emph{characterization theorem} for these bisimulations is highly desirable.
 A source of difficulty here is that notions of modal saturation for ordinary neighborhood models appear too strong for the neighborhood structures generated by bundle terms, so the usual ultrapower construction might not work here.